carlosmaniero/Hue/README.md

 performed in parallel and the results are concurrently processed using the `update` system.

-## Helm's architecture
+## Hue's architecture

-The Helm's architecture consists in two important things:
+The Hue's architecture consists in two important things:

 - A model that represents the application state
 - An updated that receives messages and update the model

-A Helm application is created with a `model`, a start `command` and a `updater`.
+A Hue application is created with a `model`, a start `command` and a `updater`.

 Each `update` call receive the next `command` (IO operation) and the